 Day 9: Merredin to Perth

-Stay… Travelodge Hotel Perth is located in the city's central CBD and is close to the Swan River, major shopping precincts, Perth train station and Kings Park.
+The Travelodge Hotel Perth is located in the city's central CBD and is close to the Swan River, major shopping precincts, Perth train station and Kings Park.
 NRMA Members can get access to exclusive offers and discounts at Travelodge Hotels Australia-wide.
 Alternatively, the Adina Apartment Hotel Perth offers accommodation idyllic for travelers and families.